Shaadisthan: Plot

-In the evening when they enter Udaipur city Papaji gets down for personal work and the rest of them take a detour to the hotel of Tiger, a mutual friend and plan to rest for an hour or so.
-Tiger is a gracious host and strikes chords with Arshi's mother who was initially reluctant to get out of the bus.
+In the evening when they enter Udaipur, Papaji gets down for personal work and the rest of them take a detour to the hotel of Tiger, a mutual friend and plan to rest for an hour or so.
+Tiger is a gracious host and strikes a chord with Arshi's mother who was initially reluctant to get out of the bus.
 All of them have a good time at the hotel with some dance and music.
 Later we see the troupe in deep slumber at a Dhaba.
 The owner of the Dhaba answers the call on Arshi's mother's phone and wakes her up.
 Cholu who had called her tells her that Papaji is trying to connect them for a long time and tells her to send him their location immediately.
-She runs towards the bus and finds everyone in deep sleep.
+She runs towards the bus and finds everyone asleep.
 She wakes up Arshi and she sends Papaji the location of the place.
-Jigme later realises that Tiger had laced their tea with Opium, which everyone seem to have enjoyed.
+Jigme later realises that Tiger had laced their tea with Opium, which everyone seems to have enjoyed.
 Arshi's mother and Sasha start cooking dinner because the Dhaba has run out of food.
 While cooking, Sasha confronts her with very pointed and intimate questions and for most of them, she has a negative answer.
 Finally, she acknowledges that she has followed societal norms dedicated towards family and in this process completely forgotten about her intimate and personal feelings.
 Sasha tells her that being a free-spirited girl, she admires her sacrifices for the family but indirectly questions if she would want the same fate for Arshi.

 After an eventful journey the next day they reach the wedding venue and settle in their respective rooms.
-Later on the wedding eve, Papaji faces humiliation from his sister and brother-in-law because he got just half a million rupees for the wedding, while they were expecting at least 2-3 times bigger amount.
+On the eve of the wedding, Papaji faces humiliation from his sister and brother-in-law because he brought just half a million rupees for the wedding, while they were expecting at least 2-3 times that amount.
 They remind him that because of their efforts they are able to marry their daughter in a reputed family.
 He is deeply hurt by this humiliation and forced to rethink his understanding of the societal structure and his daughter's future.
 Arshi tells the troupe that she wants to spend the night with them.
 Sasha conveys this to her mother and they continue their discussion from the previous night.
-She does acknowledge the merit in her argument and at the same time expresses like music notes, everyone has a different approach to life.
+She does acknowledge the merit in her argument and at the same time expresses that, like music notes, everyone has a different approach to life.
 Later in the night, Arshi's parents have an intimate conversation after a long time and Arshi's mother tells Papaji that from the bottom of her heart she truly does not care about the societal norms, which also strikes a chord with him.